Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces: Introduction

 The results of this paper also have applications to scaling limits of random quadrangulations decorated by a self-avoiding walk.
 Indeed, it is known that gluing together two uniformly random quadrangulations with simple boundary along their boundaries according to boundary length (or gluing two boundary arcs of a single uniformly random quadrangulation with simple boundary to each other according to boundary length) produces a uniformly random pair consisting of a quadrangulation decorated by a self-avoiding walk.
 See~\cite[Section~8.2]{bet-disk-tight} (which builds on~\cite{bbg-recursive-approach,bg-simple-quad}) for the case of finite quadrangulations with simple boundary and~\cite[Part III]{caraceni-thesis},~\cite{caraceni-curien-saw} for the case of the uniform infinite half-planar quadrangulation with simple boundary (UIHPQ$_{\op{S}}$).
 The results of the present work combined with~\cite{gwynne-miller-saw,gwynne-miller-uihpq} imply that the scaling limit of a uniform infinite planar or half-planar quadrangulation decorated by a self-avoiding walk is an appropriate $\sqrt{8/3}$-LQG surface decorated by an SLE$_{8/3}$-type curve.
 See Figure~\ref{fig-chart} for a schematic diagram of how the different works of the authors fit together with the existing literature to deduce this result.

 {\bf Acknowledgements} E.G.\ was supported by the U.S. Department of Defense via an NDSEG fellowship.
 E.G.\ also thanks the hospitality of the Statistical Laboratory at the University of Cambridge, where this work was started.
 J.M.\ thanks Institut Henri Poincar\'e for support as a holder of the Poincar\'e chair, during which this work was completed.
+We thank two anonymous referees for helpful comments on an earlier version of this article.